d3mastermind/LockIn/README.md

 - The app uses a fixed IV for simplicity.
 In a production environment, you should use a random IV for each encryption
 - The key padding mechanism is basic.
 Consider using a more secure key derivation function for production use
-- This implementation is suitable for learning and demonstration purposes but may not be appropriate for highly sensitive data

 ## Installation